By John Stuart, WPMC Past-President

 - Miscellaneous and unknown toxins

 This may be an oversimplification, as mushrooms have evolved and survived over hundreds of millions of years and have become experts in chemical warfare.
-Their toxic effects may be the result of not one, but many compounds they can produce, acting in concert in their self-defense.
+Their toxic effects may be the result of not one, but many compounds they can produce, acting in concert.

 Gastrointestinal irritants are the most common form of mushroom poisoning, usually presenting symptoms of nausea, vomiting, cramps, and diarrhea within 20 minutes to four hours after ingestion.
 Most usually resolve within 24 hours and the prognosis is good.
 The most common complication is dehydration from vomiting and diarrhea, and it can be a very unpleasant experience.
 Chlorophyllum molybdites (green-spored parasol) and Omphalotus illudens (jack-o-lantern mushroom) are notable offenders.
 Mushrooms can cause gastrointestinal problems when not properly cooked.
 This includes Armillaria mellea (honey mushrooms) and even the excellent edible morels.
 Symptoms that begin at longer than six hours after ingestion raise the possibility of more serious toxicity from amatoxins or orellanine.

 Muscarine symptoms usually have a very quick onset, within 15 to 30 minutes after ingestion, and include sweating, salivation, tearing, slow heart rate, low blood pressure, blurry vision, irregular pulse, and difficulty breathing.
 Recovery usually occurs within 24 hours, but severe cases may result in death due to respiratory failure.
 Caused by Inocybe, Clitocybe, Omphalotus, and Entoloma species, this is the only syndrome that has a specific antidote, atropine that is administered intravenously.
-Amanita muscaria (fly agaric), despite its name, does not produce muscarine.
+Amanita muscaria (fly agaric), despite its name, produces barely detectable amounts of muscarine.

-Isoxazole derivatives (ibotenic acid and muscimol) symptoms appear fairly quickly, within 30 minutes to two hours after ingestion and include nausea and vomiting but affect mainly the central nervous system.
-Muscimol acts as a GABA-like depressor, causing incoordination, feeling drunk, drowsiness, apparent coma that can last for 24 hours, and ibotenic acid acts as an exciter glutaminergic causing hyperactivity, myotonic jerks, convulsions, delusions, and hallucinations.
-Despite these frightening conditions, there have been no reliably documented deaths from these toxins, and full recovery ensues with time.
+Isoxazole derivatives (ibotenic acid and muscimol) symptoms appear fairly quickly, within 30 minutes to 2 hours after ingestion and may include nausea and vomiting but affect mainly the central nervous system.
+Ibotenic acid is structurally similar to glutamic acid (glutamate) which is the most abundant excitatory neurotransmitter in vertebrates.
+It affects perception and control – visual, spatial, and auditory distortions, hyperactivity, myotonic jerks, convulsions, and retrograde amnesia.
+Muscimol, a decarboxylation product of ibotenic acid, is a structural analog of gamma-aminobutyric acid (GABA) which is a major inhibitory neurotransmitter.
+It activates selective GABA receptors causing incoordination, feeling drunk, dizziness, and drowsiness simulating coma that can last 24 hours.
+Despite these frightening conditions there have been no reliably documented deaths from these toxins and full recovery ensues with time.
+In humans most of the ibotenic acid ingested is secreted unchanged in urine with only a fraction being metabolized to the 5-10 times more potent muscimol.
 Amanita muscaria (fly agaric), Amanita pantherina (panther cap), and Amanita gemmata (gemmed Amanita) have been causative agents.

 Gyromitrin is hydrolyzed to monomethylhydrazine (MMH), a colorless, volatile, highly toxic carcinogenic compound that is used as rocket fuel.
 Symptoms appear within two to 24 hours and include headache, gastrointestinal discomfort, and in severe cases liver, kidney, and red blood cell damage leading to death–in some reports as high as 50%.
 It interferes with Vitamin B6.
 It is not clear why some people can eat mushrooms suspected of having the toxin and have no ill effects while others, even cooks who just inhale the vapors, can become deathly sick.
 There may be a gradual buildup of susceptibility that makes the dividing line between a safe and lethal dose slim.
 Treatment is similar to the amatoxins.
 Causative agents are in the Gyromitra group, the “false morels”, but the amount of MMH can vary from one mushroom to the next, making it difficult to determine which ones will cause trouble.